This guide will demonstrate how on-page and off-page optimisation will boost traffic and sales.

 What is off-page SEO?

 Off-page SEO focuses on factors outside your website to influence your rankings on the SERPs.
-The aim is for the search engine and site visitors to perceive your site as relevant, trustworthy, and popular.
+The aim is for the search engine and users to perceive your site as relevant, trustworthy, and popular.

 Backlinks are a crucial part of making that happen and a fundamental feature of off-page SEO.
 That is because Google’s search algorithms use backlinks as units to measure a page’s authority.